nextpyp/pyp/docs/reference/computing.rst

 .. tab-set::
   :sync-group: running_mode

-  .. tab-item:: Standalone mode
+  .. tab-item:: Desktop workstation
     :sync: standalone

     In this mode, there is usually only one type of GPU available, so specifying GPU types is unnecessary.

-  .. tab-item:: Cluster mode
+  .. tab-item:: Compute cluster
     :sync: cluster

     To run a job on a specific GPU resource, users can set the ``Split, Gres`` parameter in the **Resources** tab of a block.
 For example, to use an H100 card, set ``Split, Gres`` to ``gpu:H100:1``.